-- Hold the button while powering the device on. - The two LEDs at the top should light solidly. - Send the SysEx file to Mutant Brain using a MIDI SysEx program (such as MIDI-OX on Windows or SysEx Librarian on Mac). - Make sure that there is no other MIDI traffic on the connection at the time of the upload and configure your SysEx program to place a delay of 100ms or so between each SysEx buffer. - The upload should complete within a minute or two.
+- Hold the button while powering the device on - The right LED at the top will blink. - Send the SysEx file to Mutant Brain using a MIDI SysEx program (such as MIDI-OX on Windows or SysEx Librarian on Mac). - Make sure that there is no other MIDI traffic on the connection at the time of the upload. - The upload should complete within a minute or two.
+The top left LED will jitter indicating activity as the SysEx file is being uploaded.

-When the upload is completed, the two top LEDs should blink alternately and rapidly.
+When the upload is completed, the two top LEDs should turn off.
 You need to remove power and apply it again to boot up Mutant Brain with the new firmware.

-If there is an error during the upload, the left top LED is off and the right top LED is blinking.
+If there is an error during the upload, the left top LED is off and the right top LED will blink rapidly.
+You can press the top right button to re-set the module (the top right LED will begin blinking slower once pressed) and send the SysEx file again.
+Alternatively, disconnect the module from power and re-connect it while holding the button to begin the update procedure again.
 Check your settings (and make sure there is no other MIDI activity) before trying again.